skinnybeans/aws-learning-projects/project-2.md

 Pretty painful right?

-We can get this information for all the instances running like this:
+We can get this information for all the instances in the account like this:

 ```
 aws ec2 describe-instances